matgr1/System.Drawing-dotnet-core/README.md

-This is ONLY interfaces/enums/data objects - NO IMPLEMENTATION (sorry... maybe someday)
+This is ONLY interfaces/enums/data objects - NO IMPLEMENTATION

 nuget package: https://www.nuget.org/packages/System.Drawing-dotnet-core/